orlinromy/meal-prep/README.md

 ## Description

-A meal planner app, built based on Edamam API, in which user can get a list of recipe based on their diet and health.
+A meal planner app, built using React and Edamam API, in which user can get a list of recipe based on their diet and health.
+This project is created as part of General Assembly's Software Engineering Immersive program for its front-end development unit

 ### Technical Used